Code Compliance Committee

 Next, the impact of changes in promotion methods can be considered.
 Differences in devices themselves do not necessarily weaken promotion.
 However, new methods may cause unexpected oversights.
 In this regard, it is essential to work to increase the penetration of the revised COP.

 Furthermore, the quality and compliance issues that have been pointed out in recent years are serious issues that affect the credibility of the industry as a whole.
 The Committee believes that the soundness of the industry is supported by the attitude of disclosing such incidents without concealment and promptly correcting them.
-We must enhance and maintain the credibility of the entire pharmaceutical industry through preventive measures.
+We must enhance and maintain the credibility of the JPMA as a whole through preventive measures.

 Building a foundation of trust in the pharmaceutical industry through prevention-oriented initiatives

-The third pillar of the "Pharmaceutical Manufacturers Association of Japan Industry Vision 2035" is to "ensure ethics and transparency and become an industry trusted by society.
+JPMA's Vision for 2035" states that the third pillar of the vision is to "ensure ethics and transparency and to become an industry trusted by society.
 As an organization that plays a central role in realizing this vision, the Committee has an urgent need to develop specific initiatives to foster and maintain public trust.

-The most important issue for the time being is to ensure that the revised COP is well known to all.
+The most important task at hand is to ensure that the revised COP is well known to the public.
 The message must be conveyed according to the understanding of member companies and medical professionals who are the recipients of the message, not according to the perception of those who convey it.

 In addition, training is conducted every year for member company code management managers and code practice managers.
-In October, we are planning to hold a compliance-related kasuhara training for compliance managers and compliance practitioners.
+In October, we plan to hold a compliance-related kasuhara training for compliance managers and compliance practitioners.
 As for training, we interview member companies on a case-by-case basis regarding training deemed necessary.

-In carrying out the activities of the Committee, it is necessary to continue to understand the actual activities of pharmaceutical companies and to identify issues.
+In carrying out the activities of the Committee, it is necessary to continue to understand the actual status of the activities of pharmaceutical companies and identify issues.
 Through surveys of member companies, we will identify the factors that cause obstacles in the field and promptly provide necessary information and support.

 In committee operations, as the number of personnel with diverse backgrounds increases, it is essential to strengthen education and accompanying support to ensure that the Code of Conduct is equally disseminated to new members.